 You can hear Red River Rock in the background on the Sopranos…

 Once the 2020 decade started, there were still quite a few former Hurricanes surviving.
-Three of the original guys had passed on… Johnny, Butch and Dave… Here is the 1965 group singing their Kinks version of ‘You Really Got Me’ ( Which, by the way, was one of the songs on the J&H ‘Starclub’ album ).
-There are two survivors of that particular era… Phil and Les.
+Three of the original guys had passed on… Johnny, Butch and Dave… Here is the 1965 group singing their Kinks version of ‘You Really Got Me’ ( Which, by the way, was one of the songs on the J&H ‘Star-Club’ album ).

 This was, most certainly… A Bridge in Time !